Sirillion/smxuichangelog/README.md

 <p align="center">
   <img src="https://i.imgur.com/nPmrT2A.jpg" width="1080" title="SMXui">
 </p>

-## **v1.2.27.2**
+## **v2.2.3.1**

 `Branch: Current Development - Released: UPCOMING`

 ### CHANGES:
-- SMXui update is ongoing.

 ### FIXES:

 ### UPDATES:

 ### WORK IN PROGRESS:
-- Currently modding: The Map window.
+- Currently modding: The Challenge window.
-  - Next up: The Challenge window.
   - Next up: The Quest window.
     - Next up: The Players window.
+      - Next up: The Creative window.

+---

+## **v2.2.3.0**

+`Branch: Stable Release - Released: 27.08.2025`

+### CHANGES:
+- The map windows have been modded to fit the SMXui theme.
+- Some options have been moved to the world section of Gears, they can now be found in the MODS tab on the New/Continue game window.
+- The BIGBAG options have now been redesignes as a selector rather than switches in Gears.

+### FIXES:
+- Fixed a ton of changes that preventet SMXui to work on v2.0+.

+### UPDATES:

 ---

 ## **v1.2.27.1**